 Breakfasts at Philae Hotel – Aswan

-We had two breakfasts here and one was served when we arrived, which was very nice of them.
-The older lady who made our breakfasts was very kind and almost treated us like we were her family.
-Maybe I am reading into this but that is how my friend’s and I felt about her.
+We had two breakfasts here and one was served when we arrived, which was very nice of them to prepare special for us.
+The older lady who made our breakfasts was very kind, and almost treated us like we were her family.
+Maybe I am reading into this, but that is how my friend’s and I felt about her.

-For breakfasts we were also given morning vegetables which are common throughout the Middle East and Europe, cucumbers and tomatoes.
+For breakfasts we were also given morning vegetables, of cucumbers and tomatoes, which are common throughout the Middle East and Europe.
 Additionally, there were crisps and fresh falafel on the table.

 Breakfasts here were a mix of traditional and international, which were quite good.
 It was a great way to start off our very adventure filled days in Aswan.
 Many thanks to the kind lady who prepared and brought out our breakfasts in the morning.
-I still say that we were her favorite guests during our stay!
+I still say, that I know we were her favorite guests during our stay!

 Cruising the Nile River

 One of our big experiences that we did in Egypt was a four day cruise, up the river that started in Aswan and finished in Luxor.
 It was quite a rigorous four days of waking up early, and meeting our private guides for a tour of whatever temple was at our port of call.
 It was a great and educational four days though.
 We did have cruising time, where we lounged on the sun deck, had drinks, and met new people.
 It was an unforgettable four days.